 In the pre-adolescent stage, the nipple’s tip is raised.
 In the second stage of development, buds begin to emerge.
 The areola gets bigger.
 Glandular breast tissue forms in the third stage, which starts to make the breasts more pronounced.
 In the fourth stage, a second mound is created by the raised nipple and areola, increasing breast size.
 In the final stage, only the nipple is raised and the breast itself is rounded, and considered to have reached full adult size.

 While the breasts are developing, one may be larger than the other.
 This is perfectly normal and should not concern a young lady.
 The entire breast development process takes about five years.
-However, for some girls it can take as many as ten years.
+However, for some girls, it can take as many as ten years.
 This process may involve tenderness, pain, or itchiness.

 What Makes Breasts Grow

-Besides oestrogen and prolactin, two other hormones affect breast growth.
+Besides estrogen and prolactin, two other hormones affect breast growth.
 Progesterone is produced monthly as part of the menstrual cycle, which influences the development of the milk glands.
 Some women use progesterone creams in hope of increasing this hormone.
 Growth hormone affects the whole body.
 This, naturally, includes the breasts.
 A woman has the most growth hormone during puberty.
 The amount begins to decline when she is around twenty-five.
 Growth hormone can be increased by regular, quality sleep, exercise, massage, and a well balanced diet.

 At menopause, all hormone levels decline.
 As a result, breast tissue becomes fattier.
 Density decreases.
 Breasts become less full and firm.
 On the plus side, this makes mammograms easier to interpret.